NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 The matrix and distortion coefficents are used later as they are required for the perspective-n-point pose computation utilised in the aruco tag detection.

 Getting the calibration working took longer than expected.
-It is suggested to use around 15 images for calibration and when calibrating each image was taking 3 - 5 minutes each and then not returning a calibration matrix.
+It is suggested to use around 15 images for calibration and when calibrating, each image was taking 3 - 5 minutes each and then not returning a calibration matrix.
 It was later found that this was due to the length and width of the chessboard pattern being passed as the wrong size.
 This was fixed and calibration now took \<5 seconds in total.
 The length of calibration was due to OpenCV attempting to find a correctly size chessboard that was not present in the image.

 === Homography